 Andrew R. H. Thompson, Ph.
 D.

-Andrew R. H. Thompson, Ph.D., is Assistant Professor of Theological Ethics at the School of Theology.
-His work focuses on environmental ethics and eco-theology, especially around environmental racism and colonialism.
+Andrew R. H. Thompson, Ph.D., is Associate Professor of Ethics at the School of Theology.
+His work focuses on environmental ethics and eco-theology, especially around environmental racism and colonialism, and lay Episcopal ethics.
 His first book, Sacred Mountains: A Christian Ethical Approach to Mountaintop Removal, applies a critical ethical lens to the debate over surface mining in his home region of Appalachia.
-He is currently working on a book on whiteness in Christian environmentalism, tentatively titled Reconsider the Lilies: Challenging Christian Environmentalism’s Colonial Legacy, and a theological reflection on trees (conceived as an “unsystematic tree-ology”).
+His most recent book is Reconsider the Lilies: Challenging Christian Environmentalism’s Colonial Legacy.
+His current project focuses on the lay Episcopal theologians Vida Dutton Scudder, William Stringfellow, and Verna Dozier.

 Dr. Thompson earned his Ph.D. in Religion from Yale University, and his M.A.R. from Yale Divinity School.
 He also holds a B.A. in Music Performance from Duquesne University.
 Since coming to Sewanee, he has served as assistant director of the Center for Religion and Environment, director of the Alternative Clergy Training at Sewanee (ACTS) program, and director of the Sewanee Ministry Collaborative.

 Andy has served for many years on the Episcopal Church’s Task Force for Care of Creation and Environmental Racism, for which he drafted policies on carbon offsetting and environmental reparations.
-In collaboration with the Tennessee Aquarium, he created Wherever the River Goes, a theological reflection guide for Hidden Rivers, a documentary on the rivers of Southern Appalachia.
-He has been involved in environmental education and reforestation projects in the Dominican Republic and Burundi, and facilitated a bilingual eco-theology course at the Seminario Evangélico de Teología in Matanzas, Cuba.
+He now serves on the Church's Task Force for AI and Intellectual Property.
+He was a missionary to El Salvador, has supported environmental education and reforestation projects in the Dominican Republic and Burundi, and facilitated a bilingual eco-theology course at the Seminario Evangélico de Teología in Matanzas, Cuba.